kmaehashi/xojo-docker/README.md

 * Make sure that `xauth` command is available on the Docker host when using SSH X11 forwarding.
 * SELinux may prevent accessing `.Xauthority` from inside Docker containers.
-* Containers launched using the command line above are volatile as `--rm` option is given.
+* Containers launched using the `docker` command line above are volatile as `--rm` option is specified.
-  Consider specifying additional volumes to keep your data outside of the container.
+  Consider specifying additional volumes to keep your Xojo configuration and projects outside of the container.
-  Note that Xojo IDE stores preferences and licenses under `/root`.
+  The IDE stores preferences (including licenses) under `/root`.
+* `/opt/xojo/xojo` is a symbolic link to the current Xojo root directory (e.g., `/opt/xojo/xojo/xojo2019r2`).
-* To install additional plugins you will need a custom Dockerfile based on `xojo-VERSION` image; place `*.xojo_plugin` under `/opt/xojo/xojo/Plugins/`.
+* To install additional plugins you will need a custom Dockerfile based on `xojo-VERSION` image.
+  Place plugin files (`*.xojo_plugin`) under `/opt/xojo/xojo/Plugins/`.

 ### Headless Mode

-You can run your application in headless (no-display) mode for e.g. tesitng purposes.
+You can run your desktop application in headless (no-display) mode for e.g. testing purposes or contiguous integration systems.
 Before starting your application you need to source the [`headless`](desktop-runtime/headless) script, which internally configures a virtual X11 server (`Xvfb`).

 ```sh